Berlin Marathon 2013

 So far so good.
 The room booking was in place and the room was OK, and we had a bit of time for a quick snooze.

 In the evening we met up with the “tribe” from Redway Runners, most of whom were staying “out east”.
 To get there we caught the S-Bahn from Charlottenburg into Zoo Station – queue some quoting of U2 lyrics on Facebook.
-I most certainly was “ready for what’s next” by that stage, although it wasn’t laughing gas.
+I most certainly was “ready for what’s next” by that stage, although it was more silly juice than laughing gas.

 We met the Redway Runners posse on Kurfürstendamm and went to a fairly busy restaurant-pub.
-So “what’s next” for me was a couple of glasses of nice beer and a local delicacy that involved some sausages, sauerkraut and mashed potatoes.
-It was lush.
+I ordered a local delicacy that involved some sausages, sauerkraut and mashed potatoes.
+It was lush and it accompanied my beer very nicely.

 Kas was doing her best to not look jealous as she was sipping her way through non-alcoholic beverages.